AmpersandTarski/documentation/prototypes/extensions/execengine.md

 This chapter introduces automated rules by example.
 We will first create a rule, which a user must keep satisfied.
 We will then automate that process by adding instructions for the ExecEngine.

+##Learn by experimenting
-MostThe examples are taken from the demo script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models"), that you can run to reproduce everything that is shown below.
+Most of the examples are taken from the demo script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models").
+You can compile and run this script, and reproduce several of the examples that follow.

 ## Example (`InsPair` and `DelPair`)
 Consider the following example: